Coming, going and returning

 So why do I like Pamela Levin’s cyclical model?
-I trust my lists, above, offer a number of leads to help with the design of small, safe experiments by:
+I trust my lists have offered a number of leads to help with the design of small, safe experiments by:

 - showing we can solve problems and provide confidence in our own ability to do this.

 - we may not do things well all of the time, but we can walk toward our ambitions.
 Cycles of Power is a model that fosters curiosity about our experiences.

 - Pamela Levin’s attitude, in my opinion, values the safe experiment of ‘just noticing’.
 It accepts the need to become aware of discomfort and face up to each discomfort.

-- it helps us to understand that ‘looping’, that is, the ability to go round and round – to get stuck from time to time. – is not always a ‘bad’ thing.
-It helps us to accept the value of waiting in a queue for the right time to come around.
+- it helps us to understand that ‘looping’, that is, our ability to go round and round and get stuck from time to time.
+It helps us to accept the value of waiting in a queue for the right time to come around and when to act decisively.

 - it is a model that help me to distinguish small victories from small defeats and gives me confidence to find ‘something different’ I can do.

 - it shows we can do things – we do not have to wait for some-one to help us along.

 - at the same time, it helps identify the limits of what we can do and, indeed, not do.

 It starts to make clear the aims of the SAFE EXPERIMENT; that is:

 - To unstick our physical and emotional energy tied up elsewhere.

 - To identify and attend to our range of feelings.

 - To find ways to repair emotional and psychological injuries.